 Applicants seeking fast food jobs should fill out the Subway application.

 A leading quick-service dining chain, Subway uses a unique application to screen applicants.
-Job hopefuls should begin the application process by downloading the form from this page.
-After that, an applicant may choose to complete the form on the computer or print the document to be completed by hand.
-Anyone completing the document by hand should use black or blue pen and write clearly.
+Job hopefuls should begin the application process by downloading the form to the right of the page.
+Next, applicants may choose to complete the forms on the computer or print the document and provide information by hand.
+Use black or blue pen ink and write clearly for best consideration.

 The Subway job request form begins with a personal information section.
-In the space provided, applicants must write down name, social security number, address, phone number, and age.
-Subway job hunters should also provide an emergency contact by writing in a name, home number, and address.
+In the spaces provided, applicants must write down names, Social Security numbers, addresses, phone numbers, and ages.
+Job hunters should also list emergency contacts by writing in names, home numbers, and addresses for the individuals provided.

-In the next section, Subway inquires about availability.
-The section begins with questions regarding eligibility to work in the United States, total hours available to work a week, and date available to start work.
-Next, job searchers need to denote desire to work part-time, full-time, seasonal, or temporary.
-Concluding the section, Subway applicants need to list hours of availability for each day of the week.
+Subway then inquires about worker availability.
+The section begins with questions regarding eligibility to work in the United States, total hours available to work per week, and dates available to start work.
+Next, job searchers must denote desires to work part-time, full-time, seasonal, or temporary.
+Concluding the section, applicants need to list hours of availability for each day of the week.

-In the following segment, Subway asks applicants for most recent school attended.
-The section looks for the school name, address, teacher or counselor, date completed, and grade point average.
+In the following segment, Subway asks applicants for most recent school or schools attended.
+The section looks for school names, addresses, teachers or counselors, dates completed, and grade point averages.
 If applicable, workers may list current and former sports or activities.

-The next section of the Subway hiring form requests that applicants list their two most recent employers.
-The section includes company name, address, position, supervisor, date employed, wage and reason for leaving.
-Applicants should use credible information since Subway managers frequently contact previous employers.
+The next section of the Subway application asks applicants to list two recent employers beginning with the most recent first.
+Information should include company names, addresses, positions, supervisors, dates employed, wages, and reasons for leaving.
+Applicants should use credible information since managers frequently contact previous employers.

-The first page concludes with a references section.
-In the space provided, applicants need to give the names, addresses, phone numbers and years know for two references.
-Subway asks that applicants refrain from listing family members as references.
-Instead, fast food job seekers should provide personal contacts or coworkers.
+After checking the previous sections, applicants conclude the first page with a references section.
+In the space provided, workers give the names, addresses, phone numbers and years known for two references.
+Subway asks applicants to refrain from listing family members as references.
+Instead, fast food job seekers should provide professional contacts or coworkers.

-Making the application unique, subway poses a two-part employment test on the second page of the form.
+Making the application unique, the fast food sandwich chain poses a two-part employment test on the second page of the form.
 Part one of the test asks a number of mathematical questions.
 The first three questions ask applicants to perform basic addition and subtraction.
-Next, applicants need to list the bills and coins they would give to someone as change.
+Next, applicants need to list the bills and coins necessary to make change for given amounts.
 Part two asks several customer service-related questions, such as: “A customer complains that he was short changed.
 What do you do?” and “What do you consider to be the most important qualifications of a Subway employee?”

-To complete the application, Subway job hunters must read and sign an applicant’s statement.
-In summary, that statement claims that the applicants provided truthful information and consents to a consumer report.
-After signing the document, applicants should return to form to Subway to receive employment consideration.
-To improve hiring chances with the fast food sub chain, applicants should ask to hand the application to a manager.
+To complete the application, Subway job hunters must read and sign an applicant statement.
+In summary, the statement claims applicants provided truthful information and serves as formal consent to dissemination of the data on the form.
+After signing the document, each applicant should return the form to a local restaurant to receive employment consideration.
+To improve hiring chances with the fast food sub chain, applicants should personally hand the application to managers on duty.

 Subway Entry-Level Jobs and Salary Info

-To begin the Subway hiring process, applicants 16 and older must submit the required employment forms.
-Once reviewed by a Subway manager, applicants typically receive a call to schedule a job interview a few days later.
-Subway conducts job interviews for a number of positions.
-The following restaurant jobs regularly need staffed at the submarine sandwich chain:
+Applicants 16 and older must submit the required employment forms to begin the Subway hiring process.
+Once reviewed by a manager, the form falls under formal review.
+Workers typically receive phone calls to schedule job interviews a few days later.
+The major sandwich chain conducts job interviews for a variety of positions on a regular basis.
+The following restaurant jobs regularly need staffed at store locations:

 Sandwich Artist – Subway constantly screens motivated and dedicated workers to fill sandwich artist jobs.
-Primary job duties include greeting customers, taking orders, preparing food, operating cash registers, stocking supplies, taking inventory, and cleaning work stations.
-Experienced Subway sandwich artists may advance to senior sandwich artist roles.
-The position of Subway sandwich artist requires little experience to earn employment consideration.
-Pay starts around minimum wage for Subway sandwich artists and typically ranges up to $9 an hour.
+Primary duties include greeting customers, taking orders, preparing food, operating cash registers, stocking supplies, managing inventory, and cleaning work stations.
+Experienced sandwich artists may advance to senior sandwich artist roles; however, the position requires little experience to earn base employment consideration.
+Pay starts around minimum wage for sandwich artists and typically ranges up to $9.00 an hour.

 Shift Manager – Subway offers low-level management jobs in addition to full-time careers.
 Shift managers maintain work environments, schedule employees, hire and train workers, and ensure customer satisfaction.
 Additional job duties include receiving shipments, taking inventory, and carrying out administrative tasks.
-Subway shift managers must possess solid organizational and leadership skills.
-Many shift managers earn $9 an hour starting pay, depending on experience and location.
+Shift managers must possess solid organizational and leadership skills.
+Many shift managers earn around $9.00 an hour starting pay, depending on experience and location.

-Subway management jobs include assistant manager and manager positions.
-Assistant managers and managers oversee operations at Subway restaurants and ensure customer satisfaction.
-Additional employment opportunities include multi unit manager, accounts payable assistant, customer care representative, financial assistant, office assistant, and network administrator.
-Exciting corporate careers in IT, marketing, accounting, human resources, and legal also provide fast food professionals meaningful Subway employment options.
-Apply online to access further details on Subway entry-level jobs and professional careers.
+Subway management jobs also include assistant manager and manager positions.
+Assistant managers and managers oversee operations and ensure customer satisfaction.
+Additional employment opportunities include multi-unit manager, accounts payable assistant, customer care representative, financial assistant, office assistant, and network administrator.
+Exciting corporate careers in IT, marketing, accounting, human resources, and legal also provide fast food professionals meaningful employment and lucrative salary options.

 Subway Job Benefits

-Entry-level new-hire workers and career professionals experience a wide range of employment benefits at Subway.
+Entry-level, new-hire workers and career professionals alike experience a wide range of employment benefits at Subway.
 The international fast food chain provides career growth potential, competitive pay scales, and work benefits packages.
-Subway job benefits packages include 401(k) retirement plans with company match, credit union memberships, health and fitness programs, and paid time off.
-Additional job benefits include medical, dental, vision, and life insurance coverage as well as dependent care.
-Employees must meet qualifications to earn employment benefits packages.
-Apply online to see a full list of Subway job benefits and associated qualifications.
+Job benefits packages include 401(k) retirement plans with company match, credit union memberships, health and fitness programs, and paid time off.
+Additional employment benefits include medical, dental, vision, and life insurance coverage as well as dependent care plans.
+Employees must meet qualifications to earn work benefits packages, which generally consist of assuming full-time or 40-hour work weeks.